Which wine with a ballontine?

 - a partridge, in a duck, in a chicken.

-If you’d like any advice on which combinations are suitable for a ballontine, depending on how many people you’re entertaining for example, just ask: telephone 01359 259225 (we’re currently closed opening hours) or contact us.
+If you’d like any advice on which combinations are suitable for a ballontine, depending on how many people you’re entertaining for example, just ask: telephone 01359 259225 (we’re open now opening hours) or contact us.

 Supplied with your ballontine